 Pronouns in Italian Proverbs

-One of the most common pronoun used in Italian proverbs is the interrogative pronoun “Chi” (who).
-Here some example:
+One of the most common pronouns used in Italian proverbs is the interrogative pronoun “Chi” (who).
+Here are some examples:

 Chi Troppo Vuole Nulla Stringe

 The literal translation is: “He who wants too much grasps nothing”